Data-Locality-Aware Task Assignment and Scheduling for Distributed Job Executions: Problem Formulation

-Our task is to make assignment and scheduling decisions for each arriving job.
-The objective is to minimize the completion time of each job.
-For each job, the completion time is defined as the time duration between its arrival and the completion of its last processed task.
-This objective is equivalent to minimizing the completion time of the last processed task issued by the job.
-We study the problem in two scenarios: \begin{itemize} \item \textbf{FIFO queues.} The outstanding job tasks are queued in servers in a FIFO manner.
-The key is to assign the tasks of each arriving job to their available servers in a way that minimizes the job completion time by keeping the estimated busy times of the servers as balanced as possible. \item \textbf{Prioritized reordering.} The outstanding job tasks in each queue can be reordered.
-The challenge lies in prioritizing the outstanding jobs in such a way that the completion times of the jobs can be further reduced. \end{itemize}
+The objective is to design a scheduling strategy that assigns tasks to servers and determines execution priorities to minimize the completion time of each job.
+The completion time of a job is defined as the duration between its arrival and the completion of its last processed task, equivalent to minimizing the finish time of the last task in the job.
+We investigate the problem under two distinct scenarios: \begin{itemize} \item \textbf{FIFO queues.} Outstanding tasks are processed in the order of their arrival (first-in-first-out).
+The challenge is to assign tasks of each arriving job to available servers while balancing server workloads to minimize job completion times. \item \textbf{Prioritized reordering.} Outstanding tasks can be dynamically reordered in each server’s queue.
+This scenario focuses on prioritizing tasks to further reduce job completion times, introducing additional complexity as reordering decisions influence overall system performance. \end{itemize}